April 27, 2022 (Updated: May 4, 2023)

 Once you’re finished with your rough draft, read your article out loud from start to finish.
 Refer back to your research to identify if your rough draft matches the tone and messaging of your company or what your client requested.
 For example, you might note that you need to elaborate on the year-round benefit of travel if you’re working on an article for a client in the tourism industry.

 Find any errors and fix them and pay attention to sentence flow and structure.
 The notes you make when reading out loud help you humanize your content and keep readers engaged until the end of your article.
 If your target audience stays on the page long enough to read the article, it increases their chances of performing the call-to-action.
 For example, if a reader clicks on a link in your article’s call-to-action, it may influence them to buy more products and services or give feedback on their experience with your company.

-Make your edits to finalize your article.
-Read your article out loud one more time after you make all edits to ensure that you’re confident with its quality.
+Read your article out loud one more time after you make all edits to ensure that you’re confident of its quality.
 If you have a style guide, read it over again to make sure your content aligns with their specifications, then submit.